lorensen/VTKExamples/src/Cxx.md

 |--------------|----------------------|-------------|-------|
 [CompareExtractSurface](/Cxx/Points/CompareExtractSurface) | vtkExractSurface | Compare three extract surface algorithms.
 [DensifyPoints](/Cxx/Points/DensifyPoints) | vtkDensifyPointCloudFilter | Add points to a point cloud.
-[DownsamplePointCloud](/Cxx/PolyData/DownsamplePointCloud) | vtkCleanPolyData | Downsample a point cloud.
+[DownsamplePointCloud](/Cxx/PolyData/DownsamplePointCloud) | vtkCleanPolyData | Down sample a point cloud.
 Remove points so that there are no points within a tolerance of any point.
 [ExtractClusters](/Cxx/Points/ExtractClusters) | vtkEuclideanClusterExtraction | From a set of randomly distributed spheres, extract connected clusters.
 [ExtractPointsDemo](/Cxx/Points/ExtractPointsDemo) | vtkExtractPoints |Extract points inside an implicit function.
 [ExtractSurfaceDemo](/Cxx/Points/ExtractSurfaceDemo) | vtkExtractSurface vtkPCANormalEstimation vtkSignedDistance |Create a surface from Unorganized Points using Point filters (DEMO).